This document is intended for new hires to summarize norms for working at Mattermost, Inc. including:

 - Product managers lead both the functional design process (user, customer and competitor research, analysis, ideation, prioritization, functional and user experience design, functional specification, user and customer validation), and the software development process (ticketing, prioritization, roadmap design, scheduling, sprint planning, triage, functional verification, implementation validation with users and customers, documentation, and release logistics).

 - It’s the product manager’s responsibility to see features shipped predictably and at high quality through planning, attention to detail and thoughtful persuasion.

 - Delivering benefits to users and customers based on product features is a core responsibility of product managers, working in conjunction with marketing to shape messaging and positioning and delivering collateral, events, and user and customer discussions to support sales.

 The following is a list of recommended resources for developing skills “the Mattermost way” in different areas.
-For the ones that require purchase you can message @matterbot to request an order, whether as physical books, digital books, audiobooks or other formats.
+For the ones that require purchase, message your manager to request an order, whether as physical books, digital books, audiobooks or other formats.

 - Code Complete, Steve McConnell - Best practices and guidelines for writing high quality code.

 - Design Patterns, Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides (aka “Group of Four”) - Fundamental reading on design patterns.
 Other design pattern books work too, this is one of the most popular.

 - Monetizing Open Source (Or, All Enterprise Software) - Required reading for business roles

 - Framework for Improving Critical Infrastructure Cybersecurity.
 National Institute of Standards and Technology - Standards for internal Mattermost security processes and safeguards.

 - Computer Security in the Real World.
 Butler Lampson - Fundamental challenges with system security.